-Step 1: Launch the program and then click on "Recover from iCloud Backup" on the left and click "Start" to begin.
+Step 1: Launch the program and then click on "Recover Data from iCloud" on the main interface to begin.

 When you see the "downloading messages from iCloud" error that won't go away, the solutions above can help.
 Choose one that is compatible with your particular situation.
 Let us know if you are able to fix the problem in the comments section.
 Your questions and comments are also welcome.